dev-gabin/dev-gabin/README.md

 * Multi-timer functionality for cooking
 * Developed as a team project

-### 💻 C Programming

-A repository for practicing C programming fundamentals.

-* Bit operations
-* Pointers and arrays
-* Memory handling
-* Functions and basic algorithms
+## 📖 Practice & Study
 ### 🧩 Coding Test

 A repository for practicing coding problems on Programmers

+### 💻 C Programming Practice
+A repository for practicing C programming fundamentals.

 ## 📚 Currently Learning